enarroied/AdventureWorksSimplified/README.md

 * Told ChatGPT to translate the Transact SQL to PostgreSQL.
 * Replaced money by float, then convert float to money in Postgres.
 * Made table and column names lowercase instead of CamelCase (which is PostgreSQL standards).
 * I modified the files by hand.
-I did not record them.
+* I created backup SQL files using PgAdmin.
+I decided to remove the backup dump from the repo because it generates conflicts, the database is small enough to create it from a set of SQL scripts.
 * *This is what worked after a lot of pain and trials with other files*.

 ## Other formats

-For now, I created a PostgreSQL dump.
+For now, I created PostgreSQL files.
 I would like to create the same for SQLite, and maybe some other formats too.
+The `data` directory has the 4 tables in CSV format with `|` (pipe) separator.

 ## Installation

+First, create a PostcreSQL database, without any tables.
+Then you can run the scripts to create the tables and to load the data.

-The `PostgreSQL` directory contains a `backup` file, you can create a new database from it.
+The `PostgreSQL` directory contains:

+* `create_tables.sql` : run this first to create all the tables.
+* `insert_into.sql`: run this to fill the tables.

 Another option is to use the `create_tables.sql` file to create the tables and the use the CSV files in the `data` directory to load the tables (separator is a pipe `|`).